ToposInstitute/RelationalThinking-Book/chp6-dpo.md

-:::{admonition} Example 2
+:::{admonition} Example 3

 Is there a pushout complement?
+If not, why?

 ````{div} wrapper